 The last Kirkland model on offer in late 2022, the KS 10.0 devices were sold for $1,399/pair, which were for the first time offered in a rechargeable form factor (the previous KS 9.0 hearing aids were only available in battery-powered model).

-To make up for the missing Kirkland brand, the company restructured its pricing on existing hearing aids, lowering the price to make them more affordable, although they are still not quite as inexpensive and it’s unclear whether or not Costco will unveil a new KS model in 2023 or whether it will continue as-is for the foreseeable future.
+To make up for the missing Kirkland brand, the company restructured its pricing on existing hearing aids, lowering the price to make them more affordable, although they are still not quite as inexpensive and it’s unclear whether or not Costco will unveil a new KS model in late 2024 or whether it will continue as-is for the foreseeable future.

 Costco Now Offering Remote Hearing Aid Adjustments